fxhash/onchfs/doc/docs/concepts/http-proxy.md

 The proxy needs access to a node (or indexer) of a blockchain for which it wants to support serving data from.
 For multi-chain proxies, a list of blockchain "providers" needs to be configured upfront, giving the proxy the ability to query blockchain data when requested.

-This is an example of a setup using the onchfs js package:
+This is an example of a setup using the [onchfs js library](/docs/libraries/onchfs-js/overview):

 ```js
 const resolver = onchfs.resolver.create([